-Where it is necessary to reset the whole system to the initial state (before the venue opens, for example), then this is achieved by clicking the 'Reset Counters to zero' button at the top left-hand side of the 'Site Plan' tab.
-It will take several seconds for all of the displayed counter values reflect the zero values of the physical counters.
+Where it is necessary to reset the whole system to the initial state (before the car park opens, for example), then this is achieved by clicking the 'Reset Counters' button at the top right-hand side of the 'Site Plan' tab, which will set all physical counters to zero.
+It will take several seconds for all of the displayed counter values reflect the values of the physical counters.